-Approve University standard contract templates
+Approve standard contracts templates

 Ensure proper performance of the contract and management of all related obligations of the University under the contract

-General Counsel and Executive Director Legal and Risk
+General Counsel and Executive Director, Legal and Risk

-This policy is to be reviewed by 16 August 2021.
+This policy is to be reviewed by 29 July 2025.

 29 April 2013